Camilo Mayada

-Camilo Sebastián Mayada Mesa (born 8 January 1991) is a Uruguayan professional footballer who plays as a full-back and midfielder for Primera División Paraguaya club Libertad.
+Camilo Sebastián Mayada Mesa (born 8 January 1991) is a Uruguayan professional footballer who plays as a full-back and midfielder for Danubio.

 Club career

 A youth academy graduate of Danubio, Mayada made his professional debut on 4 October 2009 in a 4–2 win against Cerro.
 He scored his first goal on 16 September 2012 in a 4–2 loss against Montevideo Wanderers.

 In July 2021, Mayada was announced as a new Libertad player, agreeing to a 3-year deal.

 International career

 As a youth international, Mayada has represented Uruguay at 2011 South American U-20 Championship and 2011 FIFA U-20 World Cup.

 Mayada made his senior team debut on 5 September 2014 in a friendly match against Japan.
 He came on as an 83rd-minute substitute for Martín Cáceres as Uruguay defeated Japan 2–0.